JonasJurczok/maven101/tasks/06_webapp/webapp.md

 ## Packaging

 First you have to overwrite the `packaging` attribute of your project.
-The default is `jar` but if you switch it to `war` maven will produce a webapp package instead all setup according to the standard (dependencies as jars in a lib folder, etc.).
+The default is `jar` but if you switch it to `war` maven will produce a webapp package instead.
+The layout of the war archive is also changed according to the standard (dependencies as jars in a lib folder, etc.).

 ## actual webapp